Saturday, September 6, 2025

 “Then I went to the Euphrates and dug, and I took the sash from the place where I had hidden it; and there was the sash, ruined.
 It was profitable for nothing.
 Then the Word of the Lord came to me, saying, ‘Thus says the Lord: in this manner I will ruin the pride of Judah and the great pride of Jerusalem.’”
 Jeremiah 13:7-9

-The Lord promises to raise us up if we humble ourselves before Him.
-“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, casting all your care upon Him, for He cares for you.”
-[3]
+In 1 Peter 5:6-7, Peter advised us saying, “Humble yourselves under the mighty hand of God, that He may exalt you in due time, casting all your care upon Him, for He cares for you.”

 What kind of sash are we?
 One that brings glory to God or shame?